OfficeDev/open-xml-docs/docs/general/how-to-add-a-new-document-part-to-a-package.md

 ## Get a WordprocessingDocument object

-The code starts with opening a package file by passing a file name to one of the overloaded **[Open()](/dotnet/api/documentformat.openxml.packaging.wordprocessingdocument.open)** methods of the **[DocumentFormat.OpenXml.Packaging.WordprocessingDocument](/dotnet/api/documentformat.openxml.packaging.wordprocessingdocument)** that takes a string and a Boolean value that specifies whether the file should be opened for editing or for read-only access.
-In this case, the Boolean value is **true** specifying that the file should be opened in read/write mode.
+The code starts with opening a package file by passing a file name to one of the overloaded <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open%2A> methods of the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> that takes a string and a Boolean value that specifies whether the file should be opened for editing or for read-only access.
+In this case, the Boolean value is `true` specifying that the file should be opened in read/write mode.

 ### [C#](#tab/cs-0)
 ```csharp